Rybrevant

 - chills

-- vomiting.
+- headache.

 - Lung problems.
 Rybrevant may cause lung problems that may lead to death.
 Symptoms may be similar to those symptoms from lung cancer.
 Tell your healthcare provider right away if you get any new or worsening lung symptoms, including shortness of breath, cough, or fever.

 - Blood clot problems.
 Blood clots are a serious, but common side effect of Rybrevant, when given together with another drug called lazertinib, may cause blood clots in the veins of your legs (deep vein thrombosis) or lungs (pulmonary embolism) that may lead to death.
 Your healthcare provider will start you on medicine to prevent blood clots for the first 4 months of treatment.
-Tell your healthcare provider right away if you have any signs and symptoms of blood clots, including swelling, pain or tenderness in the leg, sudden unexplained chest pain, or shortness of breath.
+Tell your healthcare provider right away if you have any signs and symptoms of blood clots, including swelling, pain, or tenderness in the leg, sudden unexplained chest pain, or shortness of breath.

 - Skin problems.
-Rybrevant can cause severe rash; including blisters, peeling, skin pain and sores, redness, raised acne-like bumps, itching, and dry skin.
+Rybrevant can cause a severe rash, including blisters, peeling, skin pain and sores, redness, raised acne-like bumps, itching, and dry skin.
 You may use alcohol-free (such as isopropanol-free, ethanol-free) moisturizing cream to reduce the risk of skin problems.
 Tell your healthcare provider right away if you get any skin reactions.
 Your healthcare provider may treat you with a medicine(s) or send you to see a skin specialist (dermatologist) if you get skin reactions during treatment with Rybrevant.

 - Eye problems.
 Rybrevant may cause eye problems.
-Tell your healthcare provider right away if you get symptoms of eye problems which may include:
+Tell your healthcare provider right away if you get symptoms of eye problems, which may include:

 - eye pain